Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

 \subsubsection{\texorpdfstring{\OneML}{1ML} and F-ing Modules}

-Most similar in spirit to our module calculus is that of \OneML{}~\citep{rossberg:2018}, which, as here, uses a universe to represent a signature of ``small'' types, which classify run-time values.
-Although \ModTT{} does not have first class modules, there is no obstacle to supporting the packaging of modules of small signature into a type. \OneML{} also features a module connective analogous to the static extent, though the universal property of this connective is not explicated --- in fact, the rules of equality of modules themselves are not even stated in \citet{rossberg-russo-dreyer:2014,rossberg:2018}.
-Consequently, the most substantial difference between \ModTT{} and \OneML{} (aside from the lack of an abstraction theorem) is that the latter is defined by its translation into System~F$\omega$, whereas \ModTT{} is given intrinsically as an algebraic theory that expresses equality of modules, with a modality to confine attention to their static parts.
+Most similar in spirit to our module calculus is that of \OneML{}~\citep{rossberg:2018}, which, as here, uses a universe to represent a signature of ``small'' types of run-time values.
+Although \ModTT{} does not have first class modules, there is no obstacle to supporting the packaging of modules of small signature into a type. \OneML{} also features a module connective analogous to the static extent, though the universal property of this connective is not explicated --- in fact, declarative rules for neither typing nor equality of modules are specified by \citet{rossberg-russo-dreyer:2014,rossberg:2018}.
+Consequently, the most substantial difference between \ModTT{} and \OneML{} is that the latter is defined by its translation into System~F$\omega$, whereas \ModTT{} is given intrinsically as an algebraic theory that expresses equality of modules, with a modality to confine attention to their static parts.
 To be sure, it is elegant and practical to consider the compilation of modules by a phase-separating translation, as was done for example by~\citet{petersen:2005}.
 Nevertheless, it is also important to give a direct type-theoretic account of program modules \emph{as they are to be used and reasoned about}.

+It is true that our language too would require elaboration to be usable in practice, but elaboration here is needed only to introduce subtyping.
+The transformation of source code into core language code therefore preserves the intuitive meanings of all modular constructs.
+For instance, the meaning of module hierarchy in our calculus is simply dependent sum; in contrast, the meaning of a module hierarchy in the F-ing calculi can only be understood by unraveling the somewhat complex relationship between module signatures and the $n$-ary iterations of existential types they denote.

+A very elegant contribution of \citet{rossberg-russo-dreyer:2014} is a more compositional reduction of the \emph{dot notation} \cd{M.t} to existential unpacking than that of \citet{cardelli-leroy:1990}.
+In light of the fact that an existential encoding of dependent sums cannot satisfy the $\eta$-law, however, we find that \citeauthor{macqueen:1986}'s intervention remains in force today: abstract types do \emph{not} have existential type (\emph{pace} \citet{mitchell-plotkin:1985,mitchell-plotkin:1988}).
+We welcome further exploration of the F-ing interpretation's equational theory, whose relationship to the equational theory of modules themselves remains somewhat opaque.